Open standard

 An open standard is a standard that is openly accessible and usable by anyone.
-It is also a prerequisite to use open license, non-discrimination and extensibility.
-Typically, anybody can participate in the development.
+It is also a common prerequisite that open standards use an open license that provides for extensibility.
+Typically, anybody can participate in their development due to their inherently open nature.
 There is no single definition, and interpretations vary with usage.
+Examples of open standards include the GSM, 4G, and 5G standards that allow most modern mobile phones to work world-wide.

+Definitions

 The terms open and standard have a wide range of meanings associated with their usage.
 There are a number of definitions of open standards which emphasize different aspects of openness, including the openness of the resulting specification, the openness of the drafting process, and the ownership of rights in the standard.
 The term "standard" is sometimes restricted to technologies approved by formalized committees that are open to participation by all interested parties and operate on a consensus basis.

 The definitions of the term open standard used by academics, the European Union, and some of its member governments or parliaments such as Denmark, France, and Spain preclude open standards requiring fees for use, as do the New Zealand, South African and the Venezuelan governments.
 On the standard organisation side, the World Wide Web Consortium (W3C) ensures that its specifications can be implemented on a royalty-free basis.

 Many definitions of the term standard permit patent holders to impose "reasonable and non-discriminatory licensing" royalty fees and other licensing terms on implementers or users of the standard.
 For example, the rules for standards published by the major internationally recognized standards bodies such as the Internet Engineering Task Force (IETF), International Organization for Standardization (ISO), International Electrotechnical Commission (IEC), and ITU-T permit their standards to contain specifications whose implementation will require payment of patent licensing fees.
 Among these organizations, only the IETF and ITU-T explicitly refer to their standards as "open standards", while the others refer only to producing "standards".
 The IETF and ITU-T use definitions of "open standard" that allow "reasonable and non-discriminatory" patent licensing fee requirements.